andrefpf/tcc-jplm/README.md

 The aim is to be recognized by ISO/IEC as JPEG Pleno Reference Software (JPEG Pleno Part 4).

+### Part 4, Reference software

+Provides reference implementations for the standardized technologies within the JPEG Pleno framework for purpose of reference for prospective implementers of the standard and compliance testing.

 ## Scope of the project